niplav/site/language.md

 * I uppekhan't get annoyed about this.
 *	What does an enthusiast for upper body clothing say when they see a new piece?
 	“Intewesting”
+* I had to reject the p-zombie for the position, they just weren't qualiafied.

 ### German